Bigg Boss Malayalam Season 2: Here Is The Complete List Of Contestants!

 9. Pashanam Shaji aka Saju Navodaya

-Saju Navodaya is the popular comedy artist who is known for his stint with the renowned reality show Asianet Comedy Stars.
+Saju Navodaya is a popular comedy artist who is known for his stint with the renowned reality show Asianet Comedy Stars.
 The actor, is best known for his portrayal of the character Pashanam Shaji, is also seen in several films.

 10. Manju Pathrose

-Manju Pathrose is a television actor who is best known for her role Shyamala from the superhit TV series Marimayam, which is aired in Mazhavil Manorama channel.
+Manju Pathrose is a television actor who is best known for her role Shyamala from the superhit TV series Marimayam, which is aired on Mazhavil Manorama channel.
 She is also a vlogger.

 11. Pareekutty Perumbavoor